Izzat Ibrahim al-Douri: Allegations of death

 In November 2005, Arab media reported that al-Douri died of natural causes, probably in Iraq.
 On 17 April 2015, al-Douri allegedly died during a military operation conducted by the Iraqi Army near Al-Alaas oil fields in Hamrin Mountains, east of Tikrit.
 Iraqi security forces and Shia militias opened fire at a convoy believed to be carrying al-Douri and nine bodyguards, resulting in a 25-minute firefight.
 General Haider al-Basri, a senior Iraqi commander, announced to state television that the man believed to be al-Douri and his guards were killed.
 The Shi'ite militant organization Asa'ib Ahl al-Haq claimed to have killed him, saying that his body was being transported to Baghdad to confirm its identity.
 Before delivering the body to Baghdad, Shi'ite militias did DNA tests on the body and confirmed the results on 19 April.
 The body was delivered to Baghdad on 20 April, with the government starting the DNA tests a day after, on 21 April.
-The governor of Salahaddin province, Raed al-Jabbouri, characterized al-Douri as a "mastermind of Islamic State in Iraq (ISIS)" and stated that his death would be a blow to the group.
+The governor of Salahaddin province, Raed al-Jabbouri, characterized al-Douri as a "mastermind of Islamic State in Iraq" and stated that his death would be a blow to the group.

 On 24 April 2015, the Iraqi Health Ministry spokesman, Dr. Ziyad Tareq, said: "The ministry does not have any DNA test (results) for any relative of al-Douri at the present time, and further efforts will be made to achieve a DNA result."

 On 15 May 2015, a Ba'athist television channel released an audio recording, purportedly made by al-Douri, in which the speaker referred to events that had happened since al-Douri's reported death on 17 April.

-In June 2018, Raghad Saddam Hussein was reported to have sent a note of condolence to Al Douri's family, with the source saying that "Douri died of a hematological illness at a Tunisian hospital."
+On 21 June 2018, Raghad Saddam Hussein was reported to have sent a note of condolence to Al Douri's family, with the source saying that "Douri died of a hematological illness at a Tunisian hospital."

+Death

-Several Arabic language media outlets reported that the Baath Party announced his death on 25 October 2020.
+Several Arabic language media outlets reported that the Baath Party announced his death on 26 October 2020.
 It is unknown what he died of.
-Al-Baath Party issued a statement following his death, which read: "Today, the knight of the Baath and the Iraqi national resistance has dismounted from his horse".

-Saddam's daughter, Raghad, tweeted a message regarding Al-Douri's death on 26 October.
+Al-Baath Party issued a statement following his death on 25 October, which read: "Today, the knight of the Baath and the Iraqi national resistance has dismounted from his horse".
+Saddam's daughter, Raghad, tweeted a message confirming Al-Douri's death on 26 October.